 Quick Self-Care Tips

-• 6Use a humidifier to ease breathing
+• 4Use a humidifier to add moisture to the air and ease breathing

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.